Akurathi3112/MavenBuild/README.md

 HelloWorld.
-This is Rakesh Akurathi.Learing Devops from Simplilearn.
-His way of teaching Servlet example with corresponding Dockerfile
+This is Rakesh Akurathi.Learing Devops from Simplilearn. nice Nice His way of teaching Servlet example with corresponding Dockerfile

 Use Maven Build first to create war file in Target folder.